Children Mending Hearts Team

 Siobhain Hill lives and breathes empathy every day.
 She’s built her professional career helping students learn to embrace their differences, gain new perspectives and form meaningful connections to the world around them.

-Siobhain joined Children Mending Hearts as Chief Operating Officer in 2016 following a distinguished career as both an elementary school and high school principal in Oxnard.
+Siobhain joined Children Mending Hearts as Chief Operating Officer following a distinguished career as both an elementary school and high school principal in Oxnard.
 As a principal, Siobhain witnessed first-hand how art can profoundly shape – even change – children’s lives.
 After receiving the 2007 Western Regional Principal of the Year award, Siobhain traveled the country to speak to educators and parents about the role of art education in students’ academic, social and emotional development.
 An educator and administrator who has worked tirelessly to advocate for arts enrichment for economically disadvantaged schools, Siobhain embodies CMH’s mission to provide creative programs for children that will positively impact them – and others – for a lifetime.

 Siobhain was educated through various educational institutes like the University of Portland and Notre Dame that place a high value on the arts.